Financial Aid for Continuing Education

 Food and Nutrition Services Training Program – The program is in collaboration with Orange County Department of Social Services and provides education and training opportunities along with job search strategies that lead to sustainable employment.

-Golden LEAF Scholarship – Have you ever lived in one of these counties?
-You may be eligible for a $250 Golden LEAF scholarship to use at Durham Tech!
+Golden LEAF Scholarship – If you reside in a qualifying county and demonstrate financial need, you are eligible to apply for the Golden LEAF scholarship to use at Durham Tech!
 Email Patricia Johnson for more information.

 I Have a Dream Award – The I Have a Dream Award is a need-based scholarship offered to one curriculum and one continuing education student.
 Read more about the selection criteria and how to apply.